-In 2024, EPCOR will focus on the expansion and construction of wastewater treatment plants and water treatment plants and will continue to target growth in rate-regulated and contracted water, wastewater, electricity and natural gas infrastructure.
-We expect much of this investment to come from lifecycle replacement of existing infrastructure primarily related to the Edmonton and U.S. based operations, new infrastructure, and acquisition of new customers.
-The Company also intends to expand its water and electricity commercial services activities and renewable energy investments which will help reduce greenhouse gas emissions
+In 2025, EPCOR will focus on the expansion and construction of wastewater treatment plants and water treatment plants and will continue to target growth in rate-regulated and contracted water, wastewater and electricity infrastructure.
+We expect much of this investment to come from lifecycle replacement of existing infrastructure primarily related to the Edmonton and U.S. based operations and new infrastructure.
+The Company also intends to expand its water and electricity commercial services activities.
+The Company may also review its operations from time-to-time and divest of those that are no longer viewed as strategic.